Destination marketing organizations need to be good marketers. Destination management organizations need to be great marketers.

 Discover who visits your destination outside of peak season.
 Then ask, Why?
 Where?
 Be specific.
 This is not the time for a “something for everyone” campaign.
 This is “something for a very well-defined visitor segment.”
 The “why” becomes the starting point of building your personas.
 The why could appeal to snowmobilers or art lovers, photographers or older couples without kids — a visitor who will be unique to your destination.

-2. Understand why these people visit during your need period.
+2. Dig into the deeper reasons these people visit during your need period.

 Maybe the fall winds are great for paragliding or windsurfing.
 Or perhaps shorter days make it easier for families to see the dark skies with their kids.
 This is the hook of your campaign.